teoportase/BOOMbox/README.md

 - **Marko Mojsov** (<gusmojsma@student.gu.se>) - focused on the frontend of the web application and its design;
 - **Teodora Portase** (<gusportte@student.gu.se>) - worked on a way for the speaker to play the necessary notes by creating a class that has notes and their octave to the respective frequency, as well as implementing the Kirby singing and sleeping.

-If you have any questions relating this project feel free to contact us at our respective emails.
+If you have any questions relating this project, feel free to contact us at our respective emails.

 TODO: *add everyone's major contributions to the project here*

-### Front End Development Team

-For the marvelous back end created by the other group of our team, we created a modern and aesthetic UI.
-Through CSS and Razor, we created a site that is divided into 3 sections which are header, sidfe bar, and the main page.
-The different pages are evidently divided but shows a harmoney throught the 'Pantone Color of the Year'.
-Also, the various buttons like go to home, menu button, theme switch button etc allows an easy to use environment for our users.
-Most importantly, just by reading the genre, user can easily select the desired song just with a click.
-It was an honor for our front end team to work with the whole group.